On dissociated infinite permutation groups: Abstract

 \section{Abstract}

 The goal of this paper is threefold.
-First, we describe the notion of dissociation for closed subgroups of the group of permutations on a countably infinite set and explain its numerous consequences on unitary representations (classification of unitary representations, Property (T), Howe-Moore property, etc.) and on ergodic actions (non-existence of type III non-singular actions, Stabilizer rigidity, etc.).
-Some of the results presented here are new, others were proved in different contexts.
+First, we describe the notion of dissociation for closed subgroups of the group of permutations on a countably infinite set and explain its numerous consequences on unitary representations (classification of unitary representations, Property (T), the Howe-Moore property, etc.) and on ergodic actions (non-existence of type III non-singular actions, Stabilizer rigidity, etc.).
+Some of the results presented here are new, others were proved in different contexts (notably some results of Tsankov).
 Second, we introduce a new method to prove dissociation.
 It is based on a reinforcement of the classical notion of strong amalgamation, where we allow to amalgamate over countable sets.
-Third, we apply this technique of amalgamation to provide new examples of dissociated closed permutation groups, including isometry groups of some metrically homogeneous graphs, automorphism groups of diversities, and more.
+Third, we apply this technique of amalgamation to provide new examples of dissociated closed permutation groups, including isometry groups of some countable metrically homogeneous spaces, automorphism groups of diversities, and more.